This chocolate peanut butter bark is sugar-free and low-carb. It only has 2g net carbs per serving! A guilt-free way to indulge in chocolate.

 For anyone that is seriously craving chocolate, these keto chocolate donuts are rich and only have 3g net carbs in each one.
 Enjoy them with a few bites of chocolate bark for a guilt-free snack.

-Before we get to the printable recipe card, here are a few questions people ask about low-carb chocolate peanut butter bark.
+Before we get to the chocolate peanut butter bark recipe card, here are a few questions people ask about low-carb chocolate peanut butter bark.

 How do you store chocolate peanut butter bark?

 You can store this bark at room temperature, as long as it is cool.
 It will melt in a hot kitchen.
 So, if you think your kitchen will get pretty warm, place the bark in the refrigerator.